tabakerov/the_game/README.md

+# Update 1

+## A Pivot!

+I understand one crucial thing recently.
+It would be more useful for me (considering I want to learn methodically right now) not to implement a whole game, but to train my skills implementing various game mechanics!

+So right now, I’m building a setup to construct Penrose Tiling (Kites and Darts).
+Key features are snapping pieces together and controlling available and “forbidden” locations.

 # I'm going to make a game.

 Right!
 I'm going to make a game.
 And I'm going to make this development process open and public.
 So follow me on Twitch and Twitter: